franklinjtan/fashion-store-crawler/README.md

 > "I understand that the site structure can change which can be tricky, so finding a unique ID/primary would be necessary to keep track of new, old, or not available products.
 This is something I would look into more.
 I know for Amazon products, there is a unique identifier (ASINS) that can be used to track the stage of the product.

-> "Lastly, with all the requests on the site, it is likely that an IP block will occur, so a proxy server would need to be purchased.
+> "Lastly, with all the projected requests on the site, it is likely that an IP block will occur, so a proxy server would need to be purchased.

 ## Information Extraction Example
 ```python